Daaiid/safe_/README.md

 # safe_
-_safespace_
+Pronounced "_safespace_"

 A HSLU HackSTAIR project in the middle of October 2023.

 ## Goal
-Protecting [Twitter](https://twitter.com) users from polarizing, overly negative or hurtful content through sentiment analysis.
+Protecting [Twitter](https://twitter.com) users from polarizing, overly negative, or hurtful content through sentiment analysis.

 # Usage